 People search engines are fairly easy to use, and some information can be accessed for free.
 All you need is a name, number, address, and in some cases the city, state, or county to narrow down the search depending on the number of results.

-Searchbug’s people search finds names, aliases, phone numbers, line types (wireless or landline), last known addresses, 3-year address history and dates, date of birth, and relatives and their dates of birth.
+Searchbug’s people search finds names, aliases, phone numbers, line types (wireless or landline), last known addresses, 3-year address history and dates, date of birth, as well as relatives and their dates of birth.
 There are also tricks you can use to find the information yourself without a people search tool, depending on the information you need.
 Below are some examples of how people search can help you.

 When to Use People Search